Stremio/stremio-beamup-cli/README.md

 - you can use `git push beamup master` to deploy your projects as well
 - your project repo must suppport one of the Heroku buildpacks or must have a `Dockerfile`; with Nodejs, simply having a `package.json` in the repo should be sufficient
 - it's based on [Dokku](http://dokku.viewdocs.io/dokku/), so whatever you can deploy there you can also deploy on Beam Up (it's using the same build system); however, some features are not supported such as custom NGINX config
-- currently only apps using Dokku 'Herokuish' buildpack are supported; an ugly workaround to deploy an project built with Dokku 'Dockerfile' buildpack is to include 'docker' in the project name
+- currently only projects using Dokku 'Herokuish' buildpack are supported; an ugly workaround to deploy a project built with Dokku 'Dockerfile' buildpack is to include 'docker' in the project name

 **Built by the Stremio Team**